Loyola University Chicago

 This course will investigate one of the central questions of philosophy: How should we, as human beings, live together?
 That is to say, given that social and political institutions both shape us and are shaped by us, what institutions should we adopt so that we might best fulfill our natures as individual and social beings?

-To answer this question we will survey four classical philosophical texts, then turn our attention to a contemporary work.
-We will begin with one of the most important works of ancient political philosophy, Plato's Republic, followed by a central text of modern political philosophy, Niccolo Machiavelli's The Prince.
-We will then proceed to an analysis of the two great nineteenth century movements that have shaped our lives today: liberalism and socialism.
+To answer this question we will survey four classical philosophical texts, then turn our attention to two contemporary works.
+We will begin with one of the most important works of ancient political philosophy, Plato's Republic, followed by a central text of modern political philosophy, Niccolo Machiavelli's The Prince, which we will read along with selections from his (very different) Discourses We will then proceed to an analysis of the two great nineteenth century movements that have shaped our lives today: liberalism and socialism.
 We will study in detail two classic works, John Stuart Mill's On Liberty, and Karl Marx and Friedrich Engels' The Communist Manifesto.
-We will conclude the course Charles Mills= The Racial Contract to help us understand one of the central features of the modern world: the issue of race.
+We will conclude by examining two works that take opposite sides of the debate that dominated the 20th century: capitalism versus socialism.
+We will read Milton Friedman's classic Capitalism and Freedom, and my own After Capitalism.
+These works will shed light on the current global economic crisis, the most serious since the Great Depression, and its implications for the future.

 PHIL 182: Social and Political Philosophy